The Root Causes of Complex Chronic Illness and Pain, and the Path to Recovery

 Check the TMS Wiki to see if your condition is part of this paradigm.

 Some people with complex and co-occurring disabilities will not ever experience remission or reversal of symptoms, but neuroplastic therapies and nervous system supports can greatly reduce the severity and frequency of symptoms.
-For example, individuals with EDS cannot change their connective tissue differences, but can experience a reduction in pain and distress.
+For example, individuals with EDS cannot change their connective tissue differences, but can experience a reduction in pain and distress with appropriate supports.

 More and more research is being published on neuroplastic pain and nervous system function, however it usually takes about 10-20 years before research recommendations are implemented by clinicians.